MathewHDYT/Unity-Audio-Manager/README.md

 **When to use it:**
 Use to stop the given sound, if you restart it later the sound will start a new so to really stop it a workaround with the [Get Playback Position method](#get-playback-position-method) would be needed to start but at the given start time with the [Play At Time Stamp method](#play-at-time-stamp-method).

+See [AudioSource.Stop](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/AudioSource.Stop.html) for more details on what stop does.

 ### Toggle Mute method
 **What it does:**